LibCity/Bigscity-LibCity-Docs/source/user_guide/model.md

 #### Trajectory Next-Location Prediction

+* **FPMC**:  This is a classical baseline model of sequence recommendation task.
+This model is often used as a baseline model in the early research period of trajectory prediction field.

-* **FPMC**: Steffen Rendle, Christoph Freudenthaler, and Lars Schmidt-Thieme.
+> Steffen Rendle, Christoph Freudenthaler, and Lars Schmidt-Thieme.
 2010.
 Factorizing personalized Markov chains for next-basket recommendation.
 In WWW.ACM, 811–820.

 * **RNN**: This baseline model is implemented by ourselves.

+* **ST-RNN**: This model focuses on introducing spatiotemporal transfer features into the hidden layer of RNN.
-* **ST-RNN**: Qiang Liu, Shu Wu, Liang Wang, and Tieniu Tan.
+> Qiang Liu, Shu Wu, Liang Wang, and Tieniu Tan.
 2016.
 Predicting the Next Location: A Recurrent Model with Spatial and Temporal Contexts.
 In AAAI.
 AAAI Press, 194–200.

+* **ATST-LSTM**: This model introduces the distance difference and time difference between the trajectory points into the LSTM, and uses a Attention mechanism.
-* **ATST-LSTM**: Liwei Huang, Yutao Ma, Shibo Wang, and Yanbo Liu.
+> Liwei Huang, Yutao Ma, Shibo Wang, and Yanbo Liu.
 2019.
 An attention-based spatiotemporal lstm network for next poi recommendation.
 IEEE Transactions on Services Computing(2019).

+* **SERM**：This model introduces the sematic information of the trajectory into the network.
-* **SERM**：Di Yao, Chao Zhang, Jian-Hui Huang, and Jingping Bi.
+> Di Yao, Chao Zhang, Jian-Hui Huang, and Jingping Bi.
 2017.
 SERM: A Recurrent Model for Next Location Prediction in Semantic Trajectories.
 In CIKM.
 ACM,2411–24.

+* **DeepMove**: This model uses the attention mechanism for the first time to combine historical trajectories with current trajectories for prediction.
-* **DeepMove**: Jie Feng, Yong Li, Chao Zhang, Funing Sun, Fanchao Meng, Ang Guo, and Depeng Jin.
+> Jie Feng, Yong Li, Chao Zhang, Funing Sun, Fanchao Meng, Ang Guo, and Depeng Jin.
 2018.
 DeepMove: Predicting Human Mobility with Attentional Recurrent Networks.
 In WWW.
 ACM, 1459–1468.

+* **HST-LSTM**: This model also introduces spatio-temporal transfer factors into LSTM, and uses an encoder-decoder structure for prediction.
-* **HST-LSTM**: Dejiang Kong and Fei Wu.
+> Dejiang Kong and Fei Wu.
 2018.
 HST-LSTM: A Hierarchical Spatial-Temporal Long-Short Term Memory Network for Location Prediction.
 In IJCAI. ijcai.org,2341–2347.

+* **LSTPM**: The model uses two special designed LSTMs to capture the user's long-term mobile preferences and short-term mobile preferences to jointly predition next location.
-* **LSTPM**: Ke Sun, Tieyun Qian, Tong Chen, Yile Liang, Quoc Viet Hung Nguyen, and HongzhiYin.
+> Ke Sun, Tieyun Qian, Tong Chen, Yile Liang, Quoc Viet Hung Nguyen, and HongzhiYin.
 2020.
 Where to Go Next: Modeling Long- and Short-Term User Preferences for Point-of-Interest Recommendation.
 In AAAI.
 AAAI Press, 214-221.

+* **GeoSAN**: The model uses a self-attention mechanism to realize the representation learning of POI, so as to make predictions based on the representation.
-* **GeoSAN**: Defu Lian, Yongji Wu, Yong Ge, Xing Xie, and Enhong Chen.
+> Defu Lian, Yongji Wu, Yong Ge, Xing Xie, and Enhong Chen.
 2020.
 Geography-Aware Sequential Location Recommendation.
 In KDD.
 ACM, 2009–2019.

+* **STAN**: The model uses a self-attention mechanism to capture spatio-temporal information to directly make predictions.
-* **STAN**: Yingtao Luo, Qiang Liu, and Zhaocheng Liu.
+> Yingtao Luo, Qiang Liu, and Zhaocheng Liu.
 2021.
 STAN: Spatio-Temporal Attention Network for Next Location Recommendation.
 CoRR abs/2102.04095 (2021).

+* **CARA**: The model focuses on using the attention mechanism to extract contextual information between trajectories for prediction.
-* **CARA**: Jarana Manotumruksa, Craig Macdonald, and Iadh Ounis.
+> Jarana Manotumruksa, Craig Macdonald, and Iadh Ounis.
 2018.
 A Contextual Attention Recurrent Architecture for Context-Aware Venue Recommendation.
 In SIGIR.
 ACM, 555–564.